KiplangatJaphet/data-eng-sql-fundamentals/README.md

-# ch04-sql-assignment
+# data-eng-sql-fundamentals
-Solutions for CH04 SQL Essentials for Data Engineering Project Assignment using PostgreSQL
+Solutions for Essentials for Data Engineering Project using PostgreSQL
-## 🗄️ Complete SQL Assignment: From Basic Queries to Advanced Database Design
+## 🗄️ Complete SQL Essentials: From Basic Queries to Advanced Database Design

-A comprehensive guide covering core SQL concepts, advanced techniques, query optimization, and database modeling with practical examples.
+A comprehensive guide covering core SQL concepts, advanced techniques, query optimization and database modeling with practical examples.

 ---